Do World Action Models Generalize Better than VLAs? A Robustness Study: Conclusion

 We presented a systematic comparative study of world action models (WAMs) and vision-language-action models (VLAs), evaluating their robustness under diverse visual and language perturbations across two complementary benchmarks: RoboTwin 2.0-Plus and LIBERO-Plus.
 Our findings reveal that WAMs, by leveraging spatiotemporal priors from video generation backbones, consistently demonstrate strong robustness to noise, lighting, and layout perturbations---a pattern that holds across both single-arm (LIBERO) and bimanual (RoboTwin) settings.
 However, camera viewpoint and robot initial-state perturbations remain challenging for WAMs, indicating that video priors offer limited benefit when the geometric configuration of the scene is altered.
 Among VLAs, $\pi_{0.5}$ achieves competitive or superior robustness by incorporating diverse robotic and web data during training, suggesting that data diversity can compensate for the absence of explicit world modeling.
 Hybrid approaches such as MOTUS and VLA-JEPA, which partially integrate video-based temporal learning, exhibit robustness profiles that fall between pure VLAs and WAMs, highlighting that the manner in which video priors are incorporated matters as much as their presence.

 Our analysis also reveals that inference speed remains a major challenge for WAMs, primarily driven by the visual state denoising process.
 While faster methods such as GE-Act requires only a single denoising step, the slowest model, LingBot-VA, requires up to 25 steps on the RoboTwin dataset.
 Compared to $\pi_{0.5}$, the evaluated WAMs are at least 4.8 times slower per inference.
 This underscores a key practical challenge for WAMs and highlights the need for further research to improve their inference efficiency, enabling deployment in scenarios that require rapid response time or real-time interaction with dynamic environments.
 Recent approaches, such as Fast-WAM, have sought to accelerate inference by co-training visual state and action prediction and omitting state generation at test time.
-However, a substantial performance and latency gap remains relative to $\pi_{0.5}$ in real-world deployment, indicating room for further optimization.
+In our evaluation, Fast-WAM achieves competitive robustness on RoboTwin 2.0-Plus (72.7\% overall, second only to LingBot-VA) without any embodied pre-training, demonstrating the data efficiency of the WAM paradigm.
+However, when restricted to clean training demonstrations on LIBERO, Fast-WAM's robustness collapses (51.5\% overall vs.\ 97.6\% on the original benchmark), reinforcing that the WAM video prior is necessary but not sufficient---task-specific training-data diversity remains essential.
+A substantial latency gap also remains relative to $\pi_{0.5}$ ($\sim$3$\times$) in real-world deployment, indicating room for further optimization.